 Toushi fixed his friend with a knowing stare.
 "She needs to concentrate.
 If she's worrying about you out here almost sniveling, she's not going to be able to push like she should."

-"Shh," Kouga hissed.
+"Shh," Kouga hissed, barely caring about the surprise he had meticulously planned.
 "Kagome doesn't know.
 I didn't want her getting her hopes up at seeing them if Inu-Yasha doesn't come through."

 "Is her family really from a different world?"
 Toushi straightened.
 "How can Inu-Yasha possibly retrieve them?"

 "They are, and he can," Kouga flicked a glance up at both men for the first time.
 "I've seen him do it."

 "He went back and told her kin she was alright after he left the village, didn't he?"